-The problem is simple: we wish to convert a number to its base \( b \) representation.
-This turns out to be useful since GMP uses arrays of limbs0 to represent large integers; we need conversions to base \( 2 ^{64} \).
+Suppose we wish to convert a number to its base \( b \) representation.
+GMP uses arrays of limbs to represent large integers; we need to tease out its base \( 2 ^{64} \) representation.

 This can be accomplished with a co-(Elgot algebra) as follows: